Greece urges quicker reforms as lender talks hit mortgage snag

 Tsipras was elected on an anti-austerity platform in January, but had to backtrack and agree to tough reforms or the prospect of financial meltdown and getting kicked out of the euro zone.

-French President Francois Hollande, who strongly supported Greece’s place in the euro through acrimonious talks in the summer, arrived in Athens on a two-day visit on Thursday.
-He said he supported Greece’s attempts to renegotiate its debt.
+French President Francois Hollande, who strongly supported Greece’s place in the euro through acrimonious talks in the summer, was due in Athens on a two-day visit on Thursday.

-“We passed an essential milestone on July 13 with the (bailout) agreement.
-Now there are other steps, including the renegotiation of the debt, not only regarding the debt burden but also the interest rates,” Hollande said.

-“If there is no negotiation on this important matter Greece will not be able to find a path of growth again,” he said.

 Hit by a deposit flight earlier this year and soured loans from a deep recession, banks are in line to get a portion of bailout cash, but will also need to turn to private investors to plug capital shortfalls.